 Because Solr is based on open standards, it is highly extensible.
-Solr queries are simple HTTP request URLs and the response is a structured document: mainly JSON, but it could also be XML, CSV, or other formats.
+Solr queries are RESTful, which means, in essence, that a query is a simple HTTP request URL and the response is a structured document: mainly XML, but it could also be JSON, CSV, or some other format.
 This means that a wide variety of clients will be able to use Solr, from other web applications to browser clients, rich client applications, and mobile devices.
 Any platform capable of HTTP can talk to Solr.
 See Client APIs for details on client APIs.

 If Solr’s capabilities are not impressive enough, its ability to handle very high-volume applications should do the trick.

 A relatively common scenario is that you have so much data, or so many queries, that a single Solr server is unable to handle your entire workload.
 In this case, you can scale up the capabilities of your application using SolrCloud to better distribute the data, and the processing of requests, across many servers.
 Multiple options can be mixed and matched depending on the type of scalability you need.